Many people have seen strange creatures in association with their alien contact.

 Cryptozoology is the term for strange animals or creatures reported to exist without any viable proof.

 This does not mean that everything unusual is necessarily paranormal, or that all things appearing to be paranormal are necessarily true.

 Since the topic of alien abduction also includes many paranormal aspects, the following report is highly controversial and speculative.

 A Chicago family reports:

-Lately around my neighborhood there have been many reports of missing cats and small dogs and reports of a creature matching this creatures description hanging in trees by its tail.
+Lately around my neighborhood there have been many reports of missing cats & small dogs, and reports of a creature matching this creatures description hanging in trees by its tail.

 Red Wolf Crossing

-Close to Elizabeth City when a creature, which was not a wolf, leaped in front of her car.
+Close to Elizabeth City when a creature, which was not a wolf, leapt in front of her car.